What is a Customer Deposit in Accounting?

 High cost: This happens when it becomes expensive to manufacture or produce goods ordered.
 The company will then request a deposit to facilitate the production process.

-Customised: When a customer requests personalised or customised products, the company might request a customer deposit to deliver as per the specification given.
+Customized: When a customer requests personalized or customized products, the company might request a customer deposit to deliver as per the specification given.

 Goods held: It happens when a customer intends to reserve goods, and there are no delivery plans.